Skip to main content

 Even his newly-appointed U.S. ambassador to the UN holds a grudge over Trudeau’s policies on national security screenings for critical minerals.

-And the Trudeau government just announced a cap on oil and gas production targeted at Alberta, shooting ourselves in the foot—like we needed that.
+And the Trudeau government just announced a cap on oil and gas emissions -- which is essentially a cap on production -- targeted at Alberta.
+That’s shooting ourselves in the foot—like we needed that.
 Even former Liberal finance minister Bill Morneau stated that the timing of this announcement doesn’t make any sense.
 We export energy to the U.S.!
 The Canada-U.S. energy file is one that we can talk about with the new Trump administration.

 From my experience, the new U.S. administration won’t have much time for us.
 They read the polls.
 Why would a new administration, focused on their first 100 days, spend time and energy with the Trudeau government until an election is called in Canada?